emlori/gmail-labeler/README.md

 python main.py
 ```
 **Customizing Label Exclusions**
-Modify the unwanted_labels list in the script to specify the labels you want to exclude.
+Modify the unwanted_labels list in the script to specify the emails that you don't want to label again.
 Example:

 ```python
 unwanted_labels = ["Newsletter", "Publicité", "Personnel", "Spam", "Notifications", "Réservations", "Important", "Poubelle"]